attack51/SweetEngine/readme.txt

-The character used is unity asset store https://assetstore.unity.com/packages/3d/characters/humanoids/eri-82607 We use fbx and png files obtained by purchasing here. png is converted to dds file and used fbx uses FBX SDK and converts it into json format mesh, skeleton, animation file using FbxConv made by its own.
+The character used is unity asset store https://assetstore.unity.com/packages/3d/characters/humanoids/eri-82607 I use fbx and png files obtained by purchasing here. png is converted to dds file and used fbx uses FBX SDK and converts it into json format mesh, skeleton, animation file using FbxConv made by its own.